Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 - No 360-degree rotation

-Our verdict: The best option if you want treat tossing without the Furbo price tag.
+My verdict: I'd skip this if you use oddly shaped treats, but otherwise it's the best option if you want treat tossing without the Furbo price tag.

 3. Wyze Cam v3 (Best Budget Pick)